dengliangshi/dengliangshi.github.io/_posts/2017-05-24-an-optimization-approach-to-back-propagate-errors.md

 ---
 layout: post
-title: An Optimization Approach to Back-propagate Errors
+title: An optimization approach to back-propagate errors
 abstract: A new implemetation of BPTT algorithm is proposed in this post.
 ---